gaurangbhatt19/CLI_apithreads/README.md

 `-body`: File path to API body.
 Body file is in *.json format

 `-delay`: Add delay to API run value is in seconds.
-Defualt value is 0 .
+Default value is 0 .

 ## Syntax